azzamsa/bilal/README.md

 method = "Singapore"
 ```

-For a list of available config, see the [config documentation](doc/wiki.md#cofiguration).
+To learn more about the config, see the [config documentation](doc/wiki.md#cofiguration).

 ## Installation